University of Newcastle (Australia): Newcastle (Callaghan campus)

 The Callaghan campus is the university's main and largest campus.
 It is located in the Newcastle suburb of Callaghan situated approximately 12 km from Newcastle CBD.
 The campus is placed on 140 ha of natural bushland within which the university's numerous buildings are located.
 The land is traditionally owned by the Pambalong clan of the Awabakal people, a connection which has been developed by the university and is seen as a selling point for academics.

 Many of the university's operations are run out of the Callaghan campus, including student administration, course and degree program planning, and the university's Teaching and Learning division.
 All the major colleges are based on the campus.
 The campus also has access to the Auchmuty and Huxley libraries.
 Various other facilities are available on the campus, including several sporting fields, a sports and aquatic centre, and five on-campus residential colleges (Edwards Hall, International House, Evatt House, Barahineban and the recently built New Residences).
 The business and commerce programs offered by Newcastle Business School via the Callaghan campus are accredited by AACSB International.

-Central Coast (Ourimbah campus)
+Central Coast (Ourimbah and Gosford campuses)

 Ourimbah Campus is a cross-institutional campus, with the University of Newcastle, TAFE NSW – Hunter Institute, and the Central Coast Community College each having a presence.
 It is located in the Central Coast suburb of Ourimbah, on the traditional lands of the Darkinjung people.
 The Faculties of Business and Law, Education and Arts, Science, and Health each have a presence on the campus.
 In total, they provide sixteen undergraduate degree programs and one postgraduate program, five of which are exclusive to the campus.
 The Bachelor of Commerce program offered by Newcastle Business School via the Ourimbah campus is accredited by AACSB International.

-Port Macquarie campus

-The University of Newcastle has a presence on the TAFE NSW – North Coast Institute Port Macquarie campus.
-The campus is located on the traditional lands of the Birpai people.
-The university provides three degree programs at the campus, including one of the university's enabling programs: Open Foundation.